divyabhegade15/PythonAssignments/README.md

 Task 1:python program that takes accepts a integer number from user and check condition for even or odd.

 Task 2: Python program that uses for loop to iterate through 1 to 50 and calculate sum and display it.

+Assignment 3:
+Task 1:python program that takes defines a function named factorial and takes a number as argument and displays the factorial of that number.

+Task 2: Python program that imports math module and perform calculations to find squareroot,logarithm and sine of a number.